SrivathsaKM/fav-npm-package/README.md

 # Web application that allows users to bookmark their favourite npm package

+# Application is built using Vite (React Js) for client side, Node js & Exprees for Server side & MongoDb for database

 # Feature:

 > * users are able to search their favourite npm package in search box.